 TG8: 5-Pass Slot Dissimilar Weld (Ni alloy) on Ferritic Steel

-The Task Group 8 (TG8) round robin specimen is closely based upon the TG4 and TG6 designs, except the thickness that is increased up to 30 mm for more self-clamping conditions and to reduce distortions.
-It thus presents all the advantages and challenges of the TG4 and TG6 specimens, namely, the generation of a complex 3D residual stress distribution in a compact, portable specimen that is amenable to rapid measurement of residual stresses by diverse techniques, with a significant volume of weld metal that undergoes multiple high temperature thermo-mechanical cyclic loads.
-The use of nickel-based alloys for filler metal adds considerable residual stress measurement challenges, while this configuration undergoes a complex mismatch behaviour with the base metal where phase transformations and tempering effects occur in the Heat Affected Zone.
+NeT TG8 examines a steel plate (French grade 18MND5) containing a five pass "slot" weld made with Ni base alloy (Alloy 52) consumables.
+The Task Group has been organized to address welding repair issues.
+The TG8 round robin specimen is closely based upon the TG4 design, except for the plate thickness that is increased to 30 mm for more self-clamping conditions and to reduce distortions.
+It thus presents all the advantages and challenges of the TG4 specimens, namely, the generation of a complex 3D residual stress distribution in a compact, portable specimen that is amenable to rapid measurement of residual stresses by diverse techniques, with a significant volume of weld metal that undergoes multiple high temperature thermo-mechanical load cycles.
+The use of a nickel-based alloy as filler metal adds considerable residual stress measurement challenges, while this configuration undergoes a complex mismatch behaviour with the base metal where phase transformations and tempering effects occur in the Heat Affected Zone.